hellolayermind/culturetrust-ai/README.md

 ## License

 This project is intended to be released as open source.
-Recommended license: MIT, Apache-2.0, or another license appropriate for your organization.
+Curated by: Layermind.AI and Participatory Citizen Lab, Inc.

 ## Disclaimer